whyboris/Video-Hub-App/README.md

 ## License

-This software was built on top of [`angular-electron`](https://github.com/angular/angular) 1.9.0 by [Maxime GRIS](https://github.com/maximegris) and has been updated since then.
+This software was built on top of [`angular-electron`](https://github.com/maximegris/angular-electron) by [Maxime GRIS](https://github.com/maximegris).
 It carries an _MIT_ license (see the _LICENSE_ file).
 While the license is permissive, I ask that you do not distribute free copies of this software unless you have significantly changed it.

 ## Contributing